Sudan arrests senior opposition leader amid protest crackdown

 On Monday, the UN Human Rights Council said it estimated around 1,000 people have been arrested since the coup, including women and children.

-"The Sudanese authorities must cease to use excessive force and live ammunition against protesters," said UN human rights chief Michelle Bachelet said, calling for the release of detainees.
+"The Sudanese authorities must cease to use excessive force and live ammunition against protesters," said United Nations human rights chief Michelle Bachelet, calling for the release of detainees.

+Hers was the latest such call from United Nations figures and the United States.
+The most recent protester killings occurred on February 28 when two died, according to medics.

 Also on Monday, the ambassadors of the European Union, Canada and the United States slammed "attempts to unduly limit freedom of expression" in Sudan.